nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 - **Time Source Integrity**: Trusted time sources are necessary to prevent replay attacks and ensure the freshness of attestation data.

 - **Data Store Security**: The shared data store containing trusted host compositions must be protected against unauthorized access and tampering, using encryption and access controls.
-The shared data store can be split as follows for higher security - 1) Host EKs (e.g., MDM) used by Workload Identity Manager and 2) Host EKs + Geolocation sensor details (e.g., location sensor hardware datastore)
+The shared data store can be split as follows for higher security - 1) Host EK (e.g., MDM) used by Workload Identity Manager and 2) Host EK + Geolocation sensor detail (e.g., location sensor hardware datastore)

 By addressing these considerations, the framework aims to provide a secure and reliable foundation for verifiable geofencing in diverse deployment environments.